dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 ### Examples of excluding HTTP verbs in metrics

-Here are some examples demonstrating how to exclude HTTP verbs in Dapr for managing HTTP metrics.
+The following examples demonstrate how to exclude HTTP verbs in Dapr for managing HTTP metrics.

 #### Default - Include HTTP verbs